Kabongosalomon/task-dataset-metric-nli-extraction/README.md

 pip install -r requirements-cpu.txt
 ```

-or if yuou have cuda installed in your OS.
+or if you have cuda installed in your OS.

 ```setup
 pip install -r requirements.txt